 Alvernia's definition of an academic year is a minimum of 30 weeks.
 For Adult Education and Graduate students an academic year consists of two semesters and can include the summer semester as one of the two semesters; therefore, aid is awarded in a BBAY (borrower-based award year) rather than the Standard Award Year.
-In order to be eligible for financial aid, students need to be enrolled at least half-time.
-Half-time enrollment is defined as six credits per semester or six credits within two consecutive modules within the semester, or a combination of semester and mod classes within the same semester.
-Full-time status is defined as 12 credits per semester or 12 credits within two consecutive modules within the semester, or a combination of semester and mod classes within the same semester.
+To be eligible for financial aid, students need to be enrolled at least half-time.
+Half-time enrollment is defined as six credits per semester or six credits within two consecutive modules within the semester, or a combination of semester or 12 credits within two consecutive modules within the semester, or a combination of semester and mod classes within the same semester.
 Students can refer to the academic calendar for the start and end dates of each semester or module.
 Please contact the Office of Student Financial Services for more information.